PavelVdovin/CompareVolumeDemo/Readme.txt

 File content index represents an array of arithmetic hashes calculated for each line of file.
 LSC length of two files are compared using effective algorithm (based on dynamic-programing approach) and the difference is calculated based on this length.
 The common difference between files is a weighted sum of metatadata difference and content difference (content is taken with higher ratio).
+If two files with no line breaks are compared, their content is compared "as is".
+LCS length is calculated and compared by the same algorithm in this case.

 Dependencies:
 - lmdb dev lib ('sudo apt-get install liblmdb-dev' for ubuntu)